Fiat Palio: Safety

-The New Palio with no airbags and no ABS received 0 stars for adult occupants and 2 stars for toddlers from Latin NCAP in 2014.
+The New Palio in its most basic Latin American market configuration with no airbags and no ABS received 0 stars for adult occupants and 2 stars for toddlers from Latin NCAP 1.0 in 2014.

-The New Palio with 2 airbags received 3 stars for adult occupants and 2 stars for toddlers from Latin NCAP in 2014.
+The New Palio in its most basic Latin American market configuration with 2 airbags received 3 stars for adult occupants and 2 stars for toddlers from Latin NCAP 1.0 in 2014.

-The updated New Palio with 2 airbags received 4 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2015.
+The updated New Palio in its most basic Latin American market configuration with 2 airbags received 4 stars for adult occupants and 3 stars for toddlers from Latin NCAP 1.0 in 2015.

-The New Palio with 2 airbags and no ESC received 1 star for adult occupants and 3 stars for toddlers from Latin NCAP in 2016 (one level above 2010-2015).
+The New Palio in its most basic Latin American market configuration with 2 airbags and no ESC received 1 star for adult occupants and 3 stars for toddlers from Latin NCAP 2.0 in 2016.